test1477/dfdfd/docke.md

-It seems like the script is handling Docker repositories and processing artifacts, but it may also be unintentionally including cache folders or artifacts that you don’t want.
-To fix this, we can modify the script to filter out cache folders or any other irrelevant folders.

-Here's an update that can help to exclude cache folders:

-### Fix:
-1. **Add a filter to exclude cache folders**: If you know the specific name or pattern of the cache folders, we can filter them out in the `list_artifacts` function.
-For example, if cache folders have a known name pattern like `cache`, we can exclude them.

-2. **Handle artifact paths more specifically**: When listing artifacts, make sure we only process the ones relevant to your needs.
+To avoid including `.jfrog` folders (which are typically cache folders), we can modify the filtering logic in the `list_artifacts` function to exclude any artifacts whose URI contains the `.jfrog` directory.
+Here's how you can do that:

-### Updated Code with Cache Folder Filtering:
+### Updated Code with `.jfrog` Folder Exclusion:

 ```python
 import os